nrinaudo/scala-best-practices/src/main/mdoc/_warming_up/checking_for_nan.md

 > When checking whether a number is [`NaN`], use [`isNaN`] rather than `== NaN`.

+Note that, unlike most rules here, this one is not Scala specific. `NaN` equality behaves unintuitively everywhere `NaN` exists.

 # Reason

 By [specification](https://en.wikipedia.org/wiki/IEEE_754), [`NaN`] is not equal to anything, not even itself: